 Sports Systems: Telling a Story With Video

-Jeff Hurrle is the vice president and general manager of Sports Systems, a company that builds and installs sport equipment.
+Jeff Hurrle is the vice president and general manager of Sports Systems, a company that builds and installs sports equipment.
 Hurrle found that posting videos on Facebook and YouTube was key to growing sales leads.
 Aware that the younger generation is more likely to engage and interact with video and live streaming, Hurrle focused his social media strategy on posting videos produced in-house, both professionally and filmed on cheaper cameras or phones.
-For example, his time-lapse video of building the grandstand at Ottawa’s Carleton University which he filmed on an inexpensive camera encouraged a large number of requests for quotes.
+For example, his time-lapse video of building the grandstand at Ottawa’s Carleton University, which he filmed on an inexpensive camera, encouraged a large number of requests for quotes.

 Hurrle’s successful use of social media demonstrates that you don’t need to invest much money in equipment or specialists to run your own campaigns.
 Social media accounts are free, and he films and uploads videos using phones and inexpensive cameras.

 Molson Coors Canada regularly features in annual lists of top Canadian social media campaigns.
 Its award-winning campaigns combine the effective use of video with a sense of national pride.
 Its video featuring branded beer fridges left in random locations across Europe that dispensed free beer to anyone opening them with a Canadian passport added around $6 million to the company’s bottom line without any increase in marketing budget.
 Savvy marketers successfully tapped into the growing sense of national pride emerging in Canada and topped this with the feel-good factor of getting something for free.